-Federal agencies now have until Dec.
-31, 2019 to implement plans for managing all permanent records in an electronic format.
+Federal agencies urgently need to implement plans for managing all permanent records in an electronic format.

-By 2022, agencies must also manage temporary records the same way.
+By 2022, (with a proposed 18 month extension) agencies must also manage temporary records the same way.
 This mandate applies to all electronic records, regardless of where they live.
 Although this law applies mostly to Senior Agency Officials for Record Management (SAORM), and Agency Records Officers, it’s essential that all government employees take proactive measures to safeguard records per this new policy.

-Meeting NARA’s 2022 deadline goes beyond just managing the storage of physical records.
+Meeting NARA’s M-19-21 mandate goes beyond just managing the storage of physical records.
 It also compels agencies to modernize their technologies and processes to eliminate the necessity of creating physical records.
 Instead, agencies should be cultivating methodologies to ensure that any newly developed records originate and are managed digitally throughout their entire lifecycle.